philiptaron/systemd/systemd-258/posts/38-homed-signing.md

 `systemd-homed` managed users/home directories are supposed to be self-contained and portable between systems: it's sufficient to move the home dir from one system to another to make the user available there, with all its data and metadata, ready for login.

-Except of course this is not quite true: there's an extra step involved for security reasons:
+Of course, this is not quite true: there's an extra step involved for security reasons:

 Every user record is cryptographically signed (asymmetrically), and if the target system does not recognize the (public) key it is signed with, it will ignore the home directory.
 This is done so that simply placing a foreign home dir on some target system doesn't magically give you access to the target system.